 Lion dens shouldn’t participate in overnight den-specific camping, but pack and family camping are encouraged.
-Day camp and activities such as shooting sports are reserved for older Cub Scouts.
+Day camp is reserved for older Cub Scouts.
 Lion dens should focus on exciting (and age-appropriate) adventures and fun family outings.

 Can Lions participate in the Pinewood Derby?